• Skip to primary navigation

 Take taco night to the next level with this authentic recipe for pork marinated in the complex flavors of two Mexican peppers!

-When I want this dish on a weeknight, I’ll start the marinade in the morning and let it soak most of the day.
+When I want these tacos on a weeknight, I’ll start the marinade in the morning and let it soak most of the day.
 Then I just pop the dish into the oven, get a few chores done, and sit down to an incredible meal.

 What are adobada tacos?